Brain Tumors: Coping with Thinking and Memory Problems

 might include speech therapists and cognitive training specialists.
 Experts recommend

 intensive and holistic (whole person) programs.
-For example, a more intensive program
+For instance, a more intensive program

 might give you training for a few hours a day, several days a week.
 This might continue

-for several months, before you return to work.
-Although other cognitive rehab programs
+for months, before you return to work or go back to school.
+Although other cognitive

-may be less demanding, be prepared to make a serious effort with your rehabilitation.
+rehab programs may be less demanding, be prepared to make a serious effort with your

 Before you start cognitive rehab, you should be medically stable.
 You should also